google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/css.md

 Before attempting this tutorial, complete the following prerequisites:

-* Comlete [Get Started with HTML and the DOM][HTML] or make sure that you have an understanding of HTML and the DOM similar to what's taught in that tutorial.
+* Complete [Get Started with HTML and the DOM][HTML] or make sure that you have an understanding of HTML and the DOM similar to what's taught in that tutorial.
 * Download the [Google Chrome][chrome]{: .external } web browser.
 This tutorial uses a set of web development tools, called Chrome DevTools, that are built into Google Chrome.